Available for Postgraduate Supervision

 in

-Speaker: Dr Wei Tan Time: 14:00-16:00, 28 May 2025 Location/Room: Engineering Central, B003 (Bay Campus) Lightweight composite and porous architected materials are pivotal enablers of the global transition to net-zero emissions, offering transformative potential across sectors such as transportation, aerospace, and renewable energy.
-By reducing structural weight while maintaining performance, these materials minimise energy consumption and carbon footprints.…
+Time: 14:00-16:00, 28 May 2025 Lightweight composite and porous architected materials are pivotal enablers of the global transition to net-zero emissions, offering transformative potential across sectors such as transportation, aerospace, and renewable energy.
+By reducing structural weight while maintaining performance, these materials minimise energy consumption and carbon footprints.
+However, their design and optimisation are challenged by…

 • Morphing and moving matter: mimicking nature